-b.
+c.
 Equity Incentive Plans:

 The Company's 2007 Global Incentive Plan (the "2007 Plan") was adopted by the board of directors on August 30, 2007.
 The 2007 Plan terminated upon the Company's IPO on March 31, 2015 and no further awards may be granted thereunder.
-All outstanding awards will continue to be governed by their existing terms and 379,358 available options for future grant were transferred to the Company's 2015 Global Incentive Plan (the "2015 Plan") and are reserved for future issuances under the 2015 plan.
+All outstanding awards will continue to be governed by their existing terms and 379,358 available options for future grants were transferred to the Company's 2015 Global Incentive Plan (the "2015 Plan") and are reserved for future issuances under the 2015 plan.
 The 2015 Plan became effective upon the consummation of the IPO.
-The 2015 Plan provides for the grant of options, RSUs, PSUs,and other share-based awards to directors, employees, officers and non-employees of the Company and its subsidiaries.
-As of December 31, 2021, a total of 15,406,316 shares of common stock were reserved for issuance pursuant to stock awards under the 2015 Plan (the "Share Reserve").
+The 2015 Plan provides for the grant of options, restricted stock units ("RSU"), performance stock units ("PSU"), and other share-based awards to directors, employees, officers, and non-employees of the Company and its subsidiaries.
+As of December 31, 2022, a total of 18,047,085 shares of common stock were reserved for issuance pursuant to stock awards under the 2015 Plan (the "Share Reserve"), an aggregate of 9,410,816 shares are still available for future grants.